badj/cypress-cucumber-poc/README.md

 - Triggers on push/pull requests to the main branch and for daily scheduled runs.
 See the workflow configuration in [.github/workflows/main.yml](.github/workflows/main.yml).

 ---

+### Additional Notes

+- Ensure all prerequisites are met before running tests.
+- For issues or contributions, refer to the GitHub repository.

+---

 ### Gotcha's:

 **1. Installing Cypress dependencies using `npm install` failing due to an unsupported Node.js version**